Hyderabad women's cricket team

 The Hyderabad women's cricket team is a women's cricket team that represents the Indian city of Hyderabad.
 The team competes in the Women's Senior One Day Trophy and the Women's Senior T20 Trophy.
+They have reached the final of the One-Day Trophy once and of the T20 Trophy 3 times, but have ended as runners-up on all four occasions.